Nadrieril/blog/_posts/2025-12-18-autoref-and-autoderef-for-first-class-smart-pointers.md

 [^2]: I mentioned the idea of `PlaceDeref` briefly in my [original post][original_post] but hadn't fleshed it out.
 It's just a `&raw const`-reborrow meant to only be used for nested derefs.
 See its proper definition [here][PlaceDeref].
 [^3]: I'm talking about the `Receiver` trait from the [`arbitrary_self_types`] feature.
 [^5]: Also this would make inference more complicated because we'd have to try `PlaceBorrow` for each of the pointers involved, instead of having a deterministic choice like we do today.
+[^6]: I'm not counting deref because deref constructs a new place on which we'll do operations, so we'll always start the desugaring from a non-deref operation.